 Patient experience has a bigger impact on care than one may think.
 Having a positive experience has the potential to result in better health outcomes for the patient themselves.

-How is patient experience measured?
+How is patient or caregiver experience measured?

 Medicare-certified agencies are required to measure the experience of a patient or their caregivers via the Consumer Assessment of Healthcare Providers and Systems (CAHPS) survey.